m-orfanos/advent-of-code/docs/README.md

 ```

 - `journal`
-	- each file acts as a scratchpad, somewhere to take notes as puzzles are solved
+	- contents: files for each IRL day I attempted a puzzle
-	- each file links to the puzzles attempted/solved on that day
+	- contains links to the puzzles attempted/solved on that day
 - `puzzles`
-	- contains a file for each problem, these are usually empty
+	- contents: files for each puzzle
+	- each file acts as a scratchpad, a place to take notes as puzzles are solved
+	- usually empty, but sometimes describes the approach taken
 - `templates`
-	- files used as a base when creating new notes
+	- contents: files used as a base when creating new notes
 - `wiki`
+	- contents: files summarizing a solution for a generic task
-	- each file attempts to solve on a generic task; these tasks are typically glued together to solve a puzzle
+	- these tasks are typically glued together to solve a puzzle

 > [!warning]
 > These notes are NOT an attempt to outline each puzzle and the approach taken to solve it, and especially not a comprehensive tutorial.
 I do not expect anyone else to get any value from these notes.
 They exist to keep me organized and provide a historical log.